pixelfederation/doctrine-resettable-em-bundle/README.md

   # default 0 - if set, the connection ping operation will be executed each X seconds
   # (instead of at the beginning of each request)
   ping_interval: 10
+  # for reader writer connections, each has to be defined as 'reader' or 'writer' to be able for the symfony
+  # app to reconnect after db failover. currently only AWS Aurora is supported.
+  failover_connections:
+    default: writer
 ```